brizvi4/kickstarter-analysis/README.md

 For the "Outcomes based on Goals" sheet, it would be a good idea to create a Box and Whisker plot.
 This would give the different statistical values such as Mean, Mode and Median and would help Louise make an informed decision.

-In the 'Theatres Outcomes by Launch Date' sheet, we could also add a subcategory filter so that we can view data for only the plays.
+In the 'Theatres Outcomes by Launch Date' sheet, we could add a subcategory filter so that we can view data for only the plays.